vignesh022/Classy-Fy/README.md

 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/streamlit_login.png?raw=true)

-To terminate the process in your terminal press Ctrl+C (You have to do this each time you wish to run the process anew from the terminal).
+Hint: To terminate the process in your terminal press Ctrl+C (You have to do this each time you wish to run the process anew from the terminal).